Vulcan-Fire/CS455_Assignment-1-copy2/README.md

 - All test utilities are incorporated in github workflow to run automatically on every commit.
 - Workflow run history can be found under Actions tab with reports present under artifacts.
 - Plato analysis report can be found in reports/plato directory.
+- Test Coverage reports can be found in artifacts.

 ```
 #CS455_Assignment-1